Who Qualifies For a TAVR Procedure?

 "I want to give kudos to the cardiac rehab team at the hospital," Hamilton said.
 "The doctors made me feel very welcomed."

-A year after her procedure Hamilton was back to living a fulfilling life.
+A year after her procedure, Hamilton returned to living a fulfilling life.
 In the morning, Hamilton gets on the elliptical for about 20 minutes, lifts weights on five weight machines, and does a 45-minute Zumba class.
 Hamilton also got to go deep dive once again.

 "This year, it was my cousin, my grandson.
 So, we had a smaller group than usual but I got to go and it was wonderful," Hamilton.